-- 1. Student shall meet with the student's instructor.
-Instructor will, if appropriate, sign the extended leave form. - 2.
-Student shall meet with the Executive Director, Career Planning/Career Development for a review of the leave application and supporting documentation and to receive final approval of the leave or an explanation for the denial of leave. - 3.
-The leave shall, to qualify as an extended leave of absence, be no less than one (1) week and no more than nine (9) weeks. - 4.
-The dates of leave must be consecutive and not intermittent. - 5.
-The student must return to the program at the end of the extended leave of absence.
+1. Student shall meet with the student's instructor.
+Instructor will, if appropriate, sign the extended leave form.

+2. Student shall meet with the Executive Director, Career Planning/Career Development for a review of the leave application and supporting documentation and to receive final approval of the leave or an explanation for the denial of leave.

+3. The leave shall, to qualify as an extended leave of absence, be no less than one week and no more than nine weeks.

+4. The dates of leave must be consecutive and not intermittent.

+5. The student must return to the program at the end of the extended leave of absence.
 If the student fails to return to the program at the end of the approved leave period, an automatic dismissal will be recorded for the student.
-Also, failure to return from an approved leave of absence may result in the student owing repayment of financial aid previously received by the student. - 6.
-Copies of the leave form will be made for the following: Finance, Financial Aid, Student, Student File, and the Instructor.
+Also, failure to return from an approved leave of absence may result in the student owing repayment of financial aid previously received by the student.

+6. During an approved leave, attendance hours earned are placed on hold.
+Therefore, the program completion date may need to be extended in order to account for time missed.
+This extension will be based on the length of the student's extended leave and the nature of the program.
+The Executive Director, Career Planning/Career Development, the program instructor, and the Financial Aid Officer will communicate with the student if a program extension is necessary.

+7. Copies of the leave form will be made for the following: Finance, Financial Aid, Student, Student File, and the Instructor.
 Copies of supporting documentation shall be located in the Student File and will only accompany the form furnished to departments and the Instructor if the documents represent essential information for the department or instructor.